Lanceflare Photoblog

 We setup our gear in a kind of garden at the back of the cabins, where guests were staying I guess, while admiring the barren beauty of the landscape we had just drive thru: snowy white plains bordered on all sides by large forests, cut here and there by small roads, and swept by a wind sending sheets of loose ice crystals and show gliding on the road and disappearing in the trees.
 It was cold, to put it bluntly.

 There were branches and patches of vegetations where soon enough our first Japanese Coal tit appeared!
-Really tiny birds, nothing more than a puff of fluffy blue, grey and dark feathers and absolutely adorable!
+Really tiny birds, nothing more than a puff of fluffy blue, grey, and dark feathers, and absolutely adorable!
 You could have just grabbed one and put it in your pocket...
-This was a first for me so the shutter went into overdrive as I tried to get a few different angles and wanted to be sure my depth of field was also capable to capture every single details of this little cuties.
+This was a first for me, so the shutter went into overdrive as I tried to get a few different angles and wanted to be sure my depth of field was also capable of capturing every single detail of these little cuties.

-Below the branches, at the base of the trees, a pair of Eurasian red squirrels came out of the shadows and started foraging, looking for scraps of nuts, dried vegetables or other bits the caretaker would have left for them.
-I slowly kneeled down and tried my luck getting a bit closer for some eye level shots.
-A new comer brought me back standing!
+Below the branches, at the base of the trees, a pair of Eurasian red squirrels came out of the shadows and started foraging, looking for scraps of nuts, dried vegetables, or other bits the caretaker would have left for them.
+I slowly knelt down and tried my luck getting a bit closer for some eye-level shots.
+A newcomer brought me back to my feet!
 Slightly bigger than the Coal tit, but not by much, now stood a Japanese Pygmy woodpecker, with light white and brown-ish checkered feathers and a dash of light orange it seems under its chin.
-Squirrel on the left, I quickly turned and took a few shots before turning now right to capture a pair of Grey-capped greenfinch!
+Squirrel on the left, I quickly turned and took a few shots before turning right to capture a pair of Grey-capped greenfinch!

-In another tree, a very colourful Great Spotted Woodpecker landed and immediately set to inspect the tree trunk and chip away she bark, listening from time to time, its activity triggering the Pygmy woodpecker to join it on the same tree, but to no avail it seemed.
+In another tree, a very colourful Great Spotted Woodpecker landed and immediately set to inspect the tree trunk and chip away the bark, listening from time to time, its activity triggering the Pygmy woodpecker to join it on the same tree, but to no avail, it seemed.
 So they both moved to the dried fish set securely in between two sheets of metallic mesh plates, so they could pick at the food without removing it all at once.
-At the back, maybe waiting for tis turn, a familiar Eurasian Nuthatch joined in.
-And for the next half an hour, the activity resolved around the different trees, with more or less of the same birds flying in and out, all being busy getting as much of the food available as possible.
+At the back, maybe waiting for its turn, a familiar Eurasian Nuthatch joined in.
+And for the next half an hour, the activity revolved around the different trees, with more or less of the same birds flying in and out, all being busy getting as much of the food available as possible.

-It was close to noon and we suddenly realised how hungry we all were: after that lean and mean breakfast we had at the frozen lake, there definitely was a lot of place in my stomach!
+It was close to noon and we suddenly realised how hungry we all were: after that lean and mean breakfast we had at the frozen lake, there definitely was a lot of space in my stomach!
 And although the temperature was a sweltering -3c, it felt more like -10c, maybe because of the sweeping wind.
-But hungry we were, a bit cold, and we all happily walked in a nearby inn serving all sorts of very generous portions of soup, noodles, rice, meat and fish.
-I ordered a large meal, going for fish with rice and extra portion of thick noodle soup.
-We had a few hours drive in front of us to our next hotel and further up North the Hokkaido coastline, so I was going all in on my calories intake!
+But hungry we were, a bit cold, and we all happily walked into a nearby inn serving all sorts of very generous portions of soup, noodles, rice, meat, and fish.
+I ordered a large meal, going for fish with rice and an extra portion of thick noodle soup.
+We had a few hours drive in front of us to our next hotel and further up North, the Hokkaido coastline, so I was going all in on my calorie intake!

-It already was 3pm by the time we finally reached the northern coastline.
-A calm, deep, blue sea contrasting so beautifully with the snowy landscape and a few long ribbons of grey and white clouds above.
+It was already 3 pm by the time we finally reached the northern coastline.
+A calm, deep, blue sea contrasts so beautifully with the snowy landscape and a few long ribbons of grey and white clouds above.
 The sun was still strong, and hopefully would give us some golden hour wonders, and we had to make the most out of it before it set in a few hours.

 As luck would have it, as we explore the peninsula north of Netsuke Bay, a thin strip of land extending East along the Nemuro Strait, reaching Cape Notsukesaki, which we would reach for the sunset, and further east into the Sea of Okhotsk, boarding the Southernmost part of a Russian string of islands, and finally into the vastness of the great Pacific Ocean... it really made you small and wonder when you thought about it and realised, next stop due east in a strait line was more or less San Francisco!

 But for now, our van has suddenly stopped.
 To our left, amidst the large concrete tetrapods bordering the shore and offering some level of protection against storms and violent surges, a single Ezo red fox was lying there.
-Soaking up the last rays of sun, looking straight at us.
+Soaking up the last rays of the sun, looking straight at us.
 A mere five meters away.
 I felt incredibly privileged to be so close to this beautiful animal!
 I got a bit closer and it yawned, opening its jaw very wide for a few seconds before closing it.
-It had bee laying on the relative warmth of the concrete blocks while the sun was up, but as the light eventually started to fade, it stretched its body, yawn some more and stood up.
-After a few more minutes or deciding which way to go, it went up and out of view, probably checking out the shoreline on the other side.
+It had been lying on the relative warmth of the concrete blocks while the sun was up, but as the light eventually started to fade, it stretched its body, yawned some more, and stood up.
+After a few more minutes of deciding which way to go, it went up and out of view, probably checking out the shoreline on the other side.
 And so we moved on.

-While the concrete tetrapods were bordering the sea, a vast, darks and bare forest was bordering a lake on the other side, and we did not drive long along its shores when a long processing of of Yeo sika deers slowly streamed out of the forest.
-The light was all but a distant memory by now, and I had to crank up my ISO and lower shutter speed to try get some descent shots.
-And once again, I could see one large buck, with long and tall antlers, a few smaller ones with fewer antlers and all the rest of the group being does I guess.
+While the concrete tetrapods were bordering the sea, a vast, dark, and bare forest was bordering a lake on the other side, and we did not drive long along its shores when a long procession of Yeo sika deers slowly streamed out of the forest.
+The light was all but a distant memory by now, and I had to crank up my ISO and lower shutter speed to try to get some decent shots.
+And once again, I could see one large buck, with long and tall antlers, a few smaller ones with fewer antlers, and all the rest of the group being does, I guess.
 No baby.

-And as they moved from one side of the lake to the other, I suddenly spotted another fox, trotting out of the woods and stopping after a little while, positioning itself in the path of the incoming deers.
+And as they moved from one side of the lake to the other, I suddenly spotted another fox, trotting out of the woods and stopping after a little while, positioning itself in the path of the incoming deer.
 It sat.
-A crow joined it, landing right next to him and also watched the deers.
-I was wondering if any action was going to happen, but again the fox seemed just happy to sit and watch the herd finishing its crossing, as a last burst of sun bathed the snow in a shimmering sheet of bright.
-Before surrounding to the incoming nightfall.
+A crow joined it, landing right next to him, and also watched the deer.
+I was wondering if any action was going to happen, but again, the fox seemed just happy to sit and watch the herd finishing its crossing, as a last burst of sun bathed the snow in a shimmering sheet of bright light, before the inevitable coming of the darkness.

-It had been a long day, and I think it was un understatement to say we were all looking forward to our new hotel, a good dinner, and a very good night sleep.
-Tomorrow would be a challenge day.
+It had been a long day, and I think it was an understatement to say we were all looking forward to our new hotel, a good dinner, and a very good night's sleep.
+Tomorrow will be a challenging day.
 Possibly a very cold day, and we were all looking forward to it!

 Day 7 - January 5th

-It was an early morning rise at 6am, while the outside was still dark, and we were all told to dress up for extreme cold.
-Today, we would board our fishing vessel and hopefully go explore and drifting ice pack in search of the sunrise sea eagles!
+It was an early morning rise at 6 am, while the outside was still dark, and we were all told to dress up for extreme cold.
+Today, we would board our fishing vessel and hopefully go explore and drift ice pack in search of the sunrise sea eagles!

 It was -10c on land, as we reached the port, and it was cold.
 I mean, bone chilling, teeth chattering kind of cold, especially when the sea breeze blew in our direction.
 But we were all excited and promptly boarded our vessels.
 Hopefully we would be able to find the icepack, and then the eagles.
 As we heard from our guide, this was no guarantee.
 If too warm, there would be no ice at all and possibly no eagle.
 If it was cold enough, but the conditions were not right, there would still be no ice.
 If all was fine, the ice pack could be much further than we possibly could sail either.
 So everything had to be right for this outing to be successful, but by the look of it, we would not be disappointed.